sofadebo/Pharmaceutical-Sales-Data-Analysis/README.md

 # Pharmaceutical Sales Data Analysis

-I've analysed this dataset in two verions:
+I've analysed this dataset in two versions:

-1. Abridged sales analysis
+1. An abridged sales analysis
-2. Full analysis and sales prediction ARIMA model (currently working on this)
+2. A full analysis and sales prediction using ARIMA model (currently working on this)

 # Description of data heading: